How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 What Is MVP in Software Development?

 The concept comes from Eric Ries's lean startup methodology: build the smallest thing that generates learning, measure what happens, and learn fast enough to steer before you run out of time or money.
-The MVP isn't the finished product.
-It's the fastest path to evidence.

 Some of the most successful products started as MVPs with almost nothing:

 Airbnb launched as a simple website where the founders rented air mattresses in their own apartment.
-No payment system, no global listings.
+No payment system.
+No global listings.
 Just enough to test whether strangers would pay to sleep in someone else's home.

 Dropbox shipped a demo video before a single line of product code was written.
 Sign-ups validated demand.
 Then they built.